 Subject Head, History & Social Studies

-Leon graduated from the National University of Singapore (NUS) with a Bachelor of Arts (Honours) in English Literature.
+Leon graduated from NUS with a Bachelor of Arts (Honours) in English Literature.
 He joined the teaching service after graduation, teaching General Paper, English Literature and Project Work at Anderson Junior College.

-Prior to joining SST, Leon was part of the Curriculum Planning and Development Division at Ministry of Education HQ, helping to oversee the development of new syllabi for A-level literature and Knowledge & Inquiry.
+Prior to joining SST, Leon was part of the Curriculum Planning and Development Division at MOE HQ, helping to oversee the development of new syllabi for A-level literature and Knowledge & Inquiry.

 Leon is interested in critical thinking and how to better infuse this in the History and Social Studies classroom.
 He seeks to develop lessons that will excite and engage students in this way.